leothomas/titiler/README.md

 ### ø AWS ECS (Fargate) + ALB (Application Load Balancer)
 The stack is deployed by the [aws cdk](https://aws.amazon.com/cdk/) utility.
 It will handle tasks such as generating a docker image and packaging handlers automatically.

-1. Instal cdk and set up CDK in your AWS account - Only need once per account
+1. Install cdk and set up CDK in your AWS account - Only need once per account
 ```bash
 $ npm install cdk -g